Weed Control in Pastures and Hay Fields

-Now that summer is upon us and some dry days have arrived, producers have started making hay.
-With this increase in activity, I have received quite a few calls lately about some weed issues, so I thought this might be a good time to discuss some products again.
+I have had a few calls lately about some weed issues, so I thought this might be a good time to discuss some products again.
 First of all, a weed is defined as any plant growing where you don’t want it.
-So we aren’t just talking about what we commonly think of as weeds.
-We are also including grass species other than the one we are cultivating, i.e. Bahiagrass in a bermudagrass field.
+So, we aren’t just talking about what we commonly think of as weeds.
+We are also including grass species other than the one we are cultivating, i.e., Bahiagrass in a bermudagrass field.
 Everyone recognizes the need for weed control.
-Not only does it make for better quality hay but it also eliminates competition from the weeds, which allows the grass to fully utilize available moisture and nutrients and reach maximum yield potential.
+Not only does it make for better quality hay, but it also eliminates competition from the weeds, which allows the grass to fully utilize available moisture and nutrients and reach maximum yield potential.
 Here are some things to keep in mind when trying to control weeds.

 Producers should know and adhere to any grazing or haying restrictions.
 Some products have restrictions on grazing and haying.
 Others have restrictions just on haying.
 These restrictions can be anywhere from seven days to one year so make sure you know what you are dealing with.
 An interesting note here is that most products that have no grazing restrictions for beef cattle will have grazing restrictions for dairy cattle.
 Most will also have a withdrawal period before slaughter.

-Journey and Panoramic are labeled for use in bermudagrass for the control or suppression of many grass weeds.
+Panoramic is labeled for use in bermudagrass for the control or suppression of many grass weeds.
 These weeds include crabgrass, nutsedge, sandbur, Johnsongrass, vaseygrass, barnyardgrass, and others.
-They will cause some stunting of the bermudagrass, especially if used at high rates.
-For this reason, they should not be used until the bermudagrass has reached full green-up and no more than 6 ounces per acre of the active ingredient, imzapic, should be applied regardless of the weed species you are trying to control.
-At this rate you will see minimal and acceptable levels of suppression to the bermudagrass.
-If more than 6 ounces are used be prepared for severe, very noticeable suppression of the bermudagrass crop.
-Also note that these herbicides have a lenghty restriction on overseeding rye.
+It will cause stunting of the bermudagrass, especially if used at high rates.
+For this reason, Panoramic should not be used until the bermudagrass has reached full green-up and no more than 6 ounces per acre of the active ingredient, imazapic, should be applied regardless of the weed species you are trying to control.
+At this rate, you will see minimal and acceptable levels of suppression to the bermudagrass.
+If more than 6 ounces are used, be prepared for severe, very noticeable suppression of the bermudagrass crop.
+Also, note that this herbicide has a lengthy restriction on overseeding rye.
 This will limit the use of these two products on sprayfields that will be overseeded.
-In these cases control of problem grasses can come from the use of spot treating with Roundup, application of Roundup with a wicking device, or Pastora.
+In these cases, control of problem grasses can come from the use of spot treating with Roundup, application of Roundup with a wicking device, or Pastora.

-Pastora is new to the market, having received EPA clearance this year.
+Pastora is being used in this area with mixed reviews.
 Pastora is labeled for bermudagrass pastures and hay fields and has no grazing or haying restrictions.
-Moreover, it will not cause stunting of bermudagrass like Journey or Panoramic except when liquid nitrogen is used as the carrier.
+Moreover, it will not cause sever stunting of bermudagrass like Journey or Panoramic except when liquid nitrogen is used as the carrier.
 Pastora will control twenty-five different grass weeds and over 100 different broadleaf weeds.
-In field trials, it has been excellent in controlling crabgrass, vaserygrass, and johnsongrass.
+In field trials, it has been excellent in controlling crabgrass, vaseygrass, and johnsongrass.
 It will also control sand spurs; however, the addition of glyphosate is recommended for best sand spur control.
 For nustsedge (nutgrass) control, your only option is a product called Outrider.
 It is expensive but works very well.
 For best control, you will need a spring and fall application.

-One issue that should be addressed here is the use of MSMA, monosodium methanearsenate, on pastures and hay fields.
-This product will give post emergent control of crabgrass, dallisgrass, goosegrass, bahiagrass, netsedge, and sandbur.
+One issue that should be addressed here is the use of MSMA, monosodium methanearsonate, on pastures and hay fields.
+This product will give post-emergent control of crabgrass, dallisgrass, goosegrass, bahiagrass, netsedge, and sandbur.
 However, it is NOT labeled for use in forages.
 The “A” in MSMS stands for arsenate, which is a derivative of arsenic.
 The use of this product causes a buildup of arsenicals in the plants, which can lead to poisoning of livestock that graze the forage or are fed the hay from treated fields.
 Horses are most sensitive followed by cattle, sheep, and goats.
-There are documented cases of cattle deaths due to arsenic based herbicide applications.
+There are documented cases of cattle deaths due to arsenic-based herbicide applications.
 This product should not be considered an option in weed control for forages.
 Alternative chemicals and/or application methods should be used.